RonanMarrinan/Latin102Portfolio/Quiz1.md

 3. Centaurs *were killed* by Hercules.
 (Use the perfect tense)
   - Interfecti sunt.
 4. When Hercules *killed* the Centaurs, he carried off Deianira.
 (Emphasize the circumstance, not the timing, of what Hercules did.)
-  - Interficerent.  ❌
+  - Interficerent.  ❌ ???????
 5. At the moment when Deianira *saw* Hercules’ garment burst into flames, she realized the Centaur had lied to her.
-  - Viderent. ❌
+  - Viderent. ❌ vidit
 6. Hercules *led* Deianira in marriage (i.e., he married her).
   - Adduxit.
 7. Hercules repeatedly *asked* Eurytus for permission to marry Iole.
-  - Rogavit. ❌
+  - Rogavit. ❌ rogabat